dsa-ou/paddles/README.md

 1. Open a terminal and enter `python -V` to get your Python's version.
    If the version is 3.10 or higher, go directly to step 3.
-2. If the version is lower than 3.10 or if you get an error message ('`python` is an unknown command' or similar), then close the terminal and install the [latest Python version](https://www.python.org/downloads/).
+2. If the version is lower than 3.10 or if you get an error message (e.g. 'python is an unknown command'), then close the terminal and install the [latest Python version](https://www.python.org/downloads/).
 3. In the same terminal as step 1, or a new one if you did step 2, enter `pip install paddles`.